 The ability, or lack of ability, to regulate oneself is a major concept with the autistic community.
-I liken it to driving a stick instead of an automatic – like I do with my six speed Mini (not pictured).
+I liken it to driving a stick instead of an automatic – like I do with my six speed Mini.
 I prefer to feel the engine and make adjustments, because I can see the RPMs “relax” or “perform” to what I need, and to what keeps the car healthy.
 Also, when I’m in the driver’s seat, I can get distracted or lose focus.
 With a manual transmission, I must pay attention to more than “stop and go.”
 In my life, as I “drive the autism automobile,” I can take steps to help regulate when the RPMs are starting to sound stressful.
 This can be taking a few deep breaths, listening instead of thinking of how I want to interrupt, or some other therapeutic step.

 I’m Bart, and I’m on the Autism Spectrum.
 Enjoy my blog!
 Read more about me on the About page, and feel free to give me your feedback.
 I do not have advice, but hopefully I can share enough of my life, my struggles and my discoveries to be an encouragement.

 Latest from the Blog

 I wrote some devotional material for a church a few years back.
 Be encouraged today!
 Years ago, I tried my hand at professional math tutoring for a few short months.
 Wow, that takes patience.
 The biggest thing I learned (re-learned, if I’m honest) is that knowing more than the other person doesn’t make you aContinue reading “Higher Octane – Need a Tutor?
 Not Anymore!”

 Admitting needs is tough for many of us – even those of us on the autism spectrum.
 Part of the reason I blog is to be more transparent about my weaknesses.
 If I can share anything helpful, whether it is from a moment of victory, or of a moment of struggle, I want to doContinue reading “Cool Cars Are Therapeutic”